 Kinky hair tends to be thicker than some other curl patterns, and can withstand heavier moisturising treatments without getting weighed down.
-The Absolute Nourishment Bi-Phase Hair Treatment Spray is infused with argan and marula oil to leave hair feeling stronger, smoother and more radiant, and can be used before or after washing your hair.
+The Advance Techniques Supreme Oils Bi-Phase Treatment Spray is infused with argan and marula oil to leave hair feeling stronger, smoother and more radiant, and can be used before or after washing your hair.

 How to take care of blonde curly hair

 If you colour your hair blonde and are blessed with curls, you’re battling with two hair types that are frequently dry.
 That means, if you have curly blonde hair, you need to take care of your locks with extra moisturising treatments.
 If possible, try to bleach your hair less frequently, or opt for hair colours with a low ammonia content to prevent it from drying out the strands even further.